2398StayCalm/CyberDefenders_SOCAnalystsTier1_labs/README.md

 Questions:

-  #### Q1 :Identifying the geographical origin of the attack facilitates the implementation of geo-blocking measures and the analysis of threat intelligence.
+  #### Q1:Identifying the geographical origin of the attack facilitates the implementation of geo-blocking measures and the analysis of threat intelligence.
 From which city did the attack originate?

 First we have to deploy VM.
 We know that the network team prepared a PCAP file for analysis.
 Now the first tool that comes to mind is **Wireshark**, so let's look for it.We can check the only directory that is visible on a Desktop "Start here".
 That can be a great first step.
 In this directory we can see two other directories called "Artifacts" and "Tools".
 Let's try the second one.
 There it is! :